rumpelt/docker-mac/README.md

 # Docker on Mac
 Follow following steps on MAC to use docer
-1. On mac, you need to create Linux virutal box image.
+1. On mac, you need to create Linux virtual box image.
 This is required becuase docker server/daemon run on linux kernel only.
 Use the followin command to create this

   $ docker-machine create --driver virtualbox ashwanir